What is the difference between a police department and a sheriff's office?

 My neighbor makes so much noise and it disturbs my sleep.
 What can be done?

 We get a lot of noise complaints from citizens across Pitt County.
 Complaints come in as a result of parties, loud music without parties, fireworks, shooting of weapons, revving of engines, working on cars, dogs barking, and many others reasons.
 We will gladly have a deputy speak with you to evaluate your situation and see what can be done to assist you.
 We will be glad to come out to the area and investigate the disturbance.
 Feel free to call our communications center at (252) 830-4141 24/7 to request assistance with this problem.
 In the meantime, here is a link to the Pitt County Noise Ordinance (local law) that guides what is and is not legal and what can be done.

-What all do I have to do legally to protect kids when storing my guns?
+What should do I to do legally to protect my kids when storing my guns?

 Sometimes I hear "Sheriff's Office".
 Sometimes I hear "Sheriff's Department".
 Is there a difference?
 Which is right?

 The correct answer is Sheriff's Office.

 In government, the term Office is usually used when the person holding the office is conveyed certain powers by the government and citizens, and in the case of the Sheriff in North Carolina, the Constitution.
 Since the Sheriff is a Constitutional Officer who is elected by the people she has an office instead of a department.

 For example, we have a Governor's Office, an Office of the Attorney General, Senators and State Representatives have Offices, and Sheriff's also have Offices.
 In all of those examples the incumbents are duly elected officials named in the Constitution of the State of North Carolina.